A Series of Sweeteners - CulinArt Group

 A Series of Sweeteners

 What is the difference between the various sweeteners out there?
 What does it mean when sugars are “naturally occurring” or “added”?
-See below for our sweet review of sweeteners.

 Starting with the basics – naturally occurring sugars are the ones that are found naturally in foods.
 For example – sugars found in fruits and dairy products.
 Added sugars include the sweet taste that is added to foods or drinks during processing or preparation of the product.
 For example – granulated sugar in coffee, brown sugar in cookies, honey in tea, maple syrup on pancakes, etc. The big difference between naturally occurring and added sugars is that the sugars found naturally in fruits, veggies, and dairy contain additional health benefits including vitamins, minerals, fiber, and antioxidants.